Suns outlast Clippers 84-80, take 3-1 lead in West finals - WTMJ

 Maddeningly, shots either rimmed out for both teams or hit the rim and bounced away, creating frantic scrambles for loose balls.

-Paul ran off seven straight points early in the third, dropping his former team into a 13-point hole.
+Paul ran off seven straight points early in the third, dropping his old team into a 13-point hole.

 But the Clippers outscored the Suns 20-10 from there and trailed 69-66 heading into the fourth.
 Phoenix went without a field goal over the final few minutes of the third, when Booker made 4 of 6 free throws.